slsu0424/slsu0424.github.io/_posts/2024-01-16-emerging-tech-value-time-healthcare-verticalization.md

 ![Bain](/assets/images/2024-01/bain_resize.png)

 However, this is just one very small piece.
 Dr. Robert Pearl, the former CEO of The Permanente Medical Group, [stated](https://www.forbes.com/sites/robertpearl/2023/05/31/what-kaisers-acquisition-of-geisinger-means-for-us-all) that the key to Kaiser Permanente's decades of success - producing better health outcomes - was due to a combination of innovative insurers and physicians.
 Although I still have a lot to learn on the insurance side, I can see how this would be a winning formula.
-Next-gen technologies are by definition innovative, but without key counterparts in risk management and clinical staff, they will fail to produce meaningful results.
+Next-gen technologies are by definition innovative, but without key counterparts in risk management and clinical staff, they may fail to produce meaningful results.

 ## Conclusion